madsbuch/applicationCourse/README.md

 * Use markdown

 ###Git and Frameworks
-Administrating your code, share it amongst the working parts and an introduction to the framework you are going to build your app upon.
+Administrating your code, sharing it amongst the working parts and an introduction to the framework you are going to build your app with.

 Overall Learning Goals:
 * Be able to use git for code sharing.
-* Tell apart different types of framework
+* Tell apart different types of frameworks

 ###User interaction
 Designing the client part.
-Defining views, deciding on menu structure and setting up static pages
+Defining views, deciding on menu structure and setting up static pages.

 Overall Learning Goals
 * Modify existing template code